 Welcome to the About page of the Oregon State Chem-E-Car Club website!

-Chem-E-Car is AIChE's (American Institute of Chemical Engineers) annual competition aimed to engage college students in designing and constructing a shoe-box-sized car powered and stopped by chemical reactions.
+Chem-E-Car is the annual competition hosted by the American Institute of Chemical Engineers (AICHE) engaging university students in applying engineering principles.
+The shoe-box-sized car is powered and stopped by chemical reactions.
 The car must also safely carry a specified load over a given distance.
 Students compete in a regional competition to qualify for the national competition.

 Student Chapters in the Pacific Northwest Region:

 OSU has one Chem-E-Car team that constructs a fuel cell-powered car.
 Within the team, there are several task forces: mechanical, electrical, starting chemistry, and stopping chemistry.
 Each year, the team redesigns the car.
 New starting and stopping chemistry are selected, or the chassis is redesigned.
 Some years, the entire car goes through a complete design overhaul.

 Students from all majors are welcome!
 You should not be deterred from joining this club just because you aren't a Chemical Engineering major.
 Some of the things we do in this club are: